sdss/mangadap/docs/datamodel.rst

 .. _datamodel-spectral-index-channels:

-The spectral-index measurements for MPL-10 are below.
+The spectral-index measurements for MPL-10 are below (identical to MPL-9).
 Because the spectral-index measurements can be either angstroms, magnitudes, or unitless, the header of the spectral-index extensions also include the units using header keywords ``U[n]``.
 The indices and relevant units as included in the relevant extension header are:

 .. code-block:: fortran